 Writing consultants enjoy the convenience and experience this job provides.
 Students can work before, after, and between classes, without commuting!

 Absolutely.
-Writing consultants work closely with faculty inside classrooms, assist with training new consultants, facilitate student learning communities, and even attend/develop conference workshops.
+Writing consultants work closely with faculty inside classrooms, assist with training new consultants, facilitate writing-in-network groups, and even attend/develop conference workshops.
 Many consultants have developed lasting relationships with staff and instructors, creating professional networks that last beyond their work here at MiraCosta.

 Writing Consultants work with students in one-to-one sessions, assist faculty inside classrooms, and facilitate learning communities (student study groups).
 We try to match our staff with their interests and provide opportunities to give them a diverse work experience.
 Primarily, writing consultants talk with students about their ideas, organization, and writing skills.
 We’re not editors; our goal is to help students develop as writers.
 We pride ourselves on being friendly, helpful, and approachable.

 Of course!
 Some of our best writing consultants are math, sociology, and science majors.
 Our writing consultants are trained to work with all student writers, regardless of what course they’re seeking assistance with.

 Not at all.
 We expect you to be comfortable working with student writers, but we don’t expect you to know everything.
 Even our most experienced writing consultants still ask each other for help.
 We also keep resources on hand you can use during your sessions.
 The important thing is that you’re comfortable enough to admit when you don’t know something and are willing to help the student find the answer.